 This site is for people interested in the meaning of the Tao Te Ching.

 As you perhaps know, the Tao Te Ching (translated the Classic of Tao and Te) was written by Lao Tzu with the main intent of providing a handbook of wisdom.

 There are three main difficulties when we try to decode the Book’s text:

-- Its language of ancient Chinese; this issue explains why we don’t have an accurate and unique translation.
+- Its language, the ancient Chinese; this issue explains why we don’t have an accurate and unique translation.

 - Its wisdom, mainly Taoist, which operates with strange terms such as: tao, yin-yang, wu, wu-wei and fu.
 Westerners are not familiar with them and much less with their meaning.

 - Its antiquity.
-Many believe this Book is a piece of ancient Chinese cultural history, something one should put in a museum.
+Many believe this Book is a masterpiece of ancient Chinese cultural history, meaning something one should keep in a museum.

 The Tao that can be trodden is not the enduring and